ibm-cloud-docs/openshift/secure.md

 If you deploy apps in your cluster that must receive traffic requests from the internet, you can [create a VPC load balancer](/docs/openshift?topic=openshift-vpclb-about) to expose your apps.
 To allow ingress network traffic to your apps, you must configure your VPC load balancer for the ingress network traffic that you want to receive.

-Security groups are applied to your VPC instance and VPC ALBs by default.
-For more information, see [Controlling traffic with VPC security groups](/docs/openshift?topic=openshift-vpc-security-group).
+Security groups are applied to your VPC instance and VPC ALBs and NLBs by default.
+For more information, see [Understanding secure by default cluster VPC networking](/docs/openshift?topic=openshift-vpc-security-group-reference) and [Creating and managing VPC security groups](/docs/openshift?topic=openshift-vpc-security-group-manage).
 {: note}

 ### What is network segmentation and how can I set it up for a VPC cluster?